hasantunahan/pokeapi_with_react-redux/README.md

 # Pokemon APP
 used : https://pokeapi.co/

-## Possible Improvements
-> sorting list re-desing,
-> about and setting screen

 ## Versions

 Instructions on how to use them in your own application are linked below.